 - Sirloin steak with asparagus and sweet potato

-A licensed nutritionist or dietitian can offer you more insight on how to craft a practical lean muscle diet plan.
+A registered dietitian can offer you more insight on how to craft a practical lean muscle diet plan.
 They will make sure all the meals are tailored to suit your needs.
 Above all else, remember that the lean muscle diet is not the only ingredient you need for a lean physique.

 You will also need to exercise and get enough rest.
 As always, speak to a fitness trainer to help you design a practical exercise program.
 The best program matched with the lean muscle diet will help you achieve the results you want.